pegasus-isi/PGen-GenomicVariations-Workflow/README.md

 irodspassword 'YOUR_IRODS_PASSWORD'
 ```

-To run on TACC, you need a X509 proxy.
-Create one with:
+If you want to run the workflow at TACC, you need a X509 proxy.
+Create
+one with (this needs to be done before each workflow run):

     myproxy-logon -s myproxy.xsede.org -t 144:00 -l YOUR_XSEDE_USERNAME

+## Starting the workflow

-To generate the workflow:
+To generate the workflow for execution in HTCondor pool:

+    ./workflow-generator --exec-env distributed

+to run on TACC (and don't forget to renew your X509 proxy):

     ./workflow-generator --exec-env tacc-stampede